 When in Washington, DC, visiting our nation’s senior leadership, foreign dignitaries and military counterparts are greeted by songs performed in their native tongues, as the Army Chorus is able to sing in more than 26 languages and dialects.

 The Chorus has participated in the presidential library dedication ceremonies for Gerald R. Ford, Ronald W. Reagan, George H.W.
 Bush, and George W. Bush, and performed in memorial ceremonies honoring significant events in our country’s history including the Korean War Veterans Memorial, National World War II Memorial, and the Pentagon 9/11 Memorial.

 The Army Chorus was personally requested to perform for the private interment services of former President Ronald Wilson Reagan in 2004, and President Gerald R. and Mrs. Betty Ford in early 2007 and 2011, respectively.

-The members of the Army Chorus, most of whom hold advanced degrees in music, are selected from among the nation’s finest musicians.
-In 2011, the group celebrated its 55th Anniversary which was marked with concerts that included a reunion of past members, many of whom have gone on to successful careers in music education and as soloists on Broadway and opera stages around the world.
+Members of the Army Chorus, most of whom hold advanced degrees in music, are selected from among the nation’s finest musicians.
+In 2016, the group will celebrate its 60th Anniversary to be marked with concerts to include a reunion of past members, many of whom have had successful careers in music education and as soloists on Broadway and opera stages around the world.